UnitTestBot/UTBotJava/docs/GoSupport.md

 ## Features and details

 UnitTestBot Go now implements the _basic fuzzing technique_.
-It generates input values with respect to parameter types, inserts these values into the user functions, and executes the resulting test cases.
+It generates input values considering the parameter types, inserts these values into the user functions, and executes the resulting test cases.

 ### Supported types for function parameters

-At the moment, UnitTestBot Go is able to generate values for _primitive types_, _arrays_, _slices_ and _structs_.
+Now UnitTestBot Go can generate values for _primitive types_, _arrays_, _slices_ and _structs_.

 For _floating point types_, UnitTestBot Go supports working with _infinity_ and _NaN_.

 ### Supported types for the returned results

 For the returned function results,
-UnitTestBot Go supports the `error` type in addition to all the types supported for the function parameters.
+UnitTestBot Go supports the `error` type as well as all the types supported for the function parameters.

 It also captures `panic` cases correctly.